Kendra Anderson

-Kendra Anderson (born June 27, 1957) is an American politician and a Democratic member of the Rhode Island Senate representing District 31 since January 5, 2021.
+Kendra Anderson (born June 27, 1957) is an American politician who served as a Democratic member of the Rhode Island Senate for the 31st district from 2021 to 2023.

 Career

 Anderson is an ESOL teacher and the founder of Climate Action Rhode Island.

-In 2019, Anderson, a progressive, announced that she would challenge longtime incumbent senator and judiciary committee chair Erin Lynch Prata in the Democratic primary.
+In 2019, Anderson, a progressive, announced that she would challenge longtime incumbent senator and Judiciary Committee chair Erin Lynch Prata in the Democratic primary.
 Lynch Prata declined to run for re-election, instead accepting an appointment to the Rhode Island Supreme Court, and Anderson won the primary and general election.

+In the 2024 presidential election, Anderson endorsed author Marianne Williamson's presidential bid.